Survivors of Delta plane crash in Toronto describe ‘hanging like bats’ and chaos inside the upside-down aircraft

 As the plane neared the airport, air traffic controllers notified its pilots of about 38 mph wind gusts.
 “Might be a slight bump in the glide path,” the air traffic worker said.
 “There will be an aircraft in front of you.”

-Within two minutes, the plane had flipped.
-Fire erupted as the aircraft tumbled, and the plane slammed into the runway, spitting out a huge fireball and leaving passengers hung aloft in their seats, according to passengers John Nelson and Peter Koukov.
+Within two minutes, the plane descended hard onto the runway.
+Soon, the right wing contacted the ground and was sheared away in a fireball, and the aircraft rolled over to that side while sliding along the landing strip.
+The rollover left passengers hung aloft in their seats, according to passengers John Nelson and Peter Koukov.

 Koukov said he “didn’t know anything was the matter” until the plane hit the ground and felt like it had turned sideways, he said on CNN’s “Erin Burnett Out Front.”

 “When we got finished, I was upside down, everybody else was there as well,” Nelson said.
 “We tried to get out of there as quickly as possible.”
-He added that once he was out of the plane, there was another explosion but “luckily the firefighters got out of there.”
+Once he was out of the plane, there was another explosion but “luckily the firefighters got out of there,” he said.

+Passenger Gerald Volkman told CNN affiliate KARE that as the jet neared touchdown, “it’s just like the bottom dropped out.”

+“I was so surprised that I was alive, because when we hit the first time, I thought that’s it,” Volkman said.

 A medical helicopter flying nearby rerouted its path to assist with the crash.
 As the helicopter pilots approached, air traffic control workers warned them that people were out and walking around the aircraft, according to LiveATC audio.